Morningstar-Productions/mp-newsjob/README.md

 - Zone for Vehicles
 - Target for Newspaper, Duty, and More
 - Use of ox_inventory Stashes and Items
+- Use of exports for Items

 # Planned
-- Elevator Use for Interiors
+- Elevator Use for Interiors (Coming Soon)
-- Teleporter for IPL News Stations
+- Teleporter for IPL News Stations (Coming Soon)
-- Use of exports for Items

 # Dependencies
 - [ox_target](https://github.com/overextended/ox_target)